Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Graded tensor product categorifications

 \begin{Corollary} For finite $I$, $\{b_\lambda\:|\:\lambda\in\Lambda\}$ is Lusztig's canonical basis for $\bigwedge^{\bn,\bc} V_I$ from \cite[$\S$27.3]{Lubook}, while $\{b_\lambda^*\:|\:\lambda\in\Lambda\}$ is the dual canonical basis. \end{Corollary}

 \begin{proof} Corollary~\ref{pg}, (\ref{pos2}) and (\ref{a}) show that $b_\lambda$ is a $\psi$-invariant vector in $v_\lambda + \sum_{\mu > \lambda} q\Z[q] v_\mu$. \end{proof}

 This shows for finite $I$ that the polynomials $d_{\lambda,\mu}(q)$ from (\ref{decomp}) are the entries of the transition matrix from the canonical to the monomial basis of $\bigwedge^{\bn,\bc} V_I$, while the polynomials $p_{\lambda,\mu}(-q)$ are the entries of the inverse transition matrix.
-Hence both are certain finite type $A$ parabolic Kazhdan-Lusztig polynomials; see e.g. \cite{FKK} or \cite{Bdual} where this elementary combinatorial identification is made explicitly.
-(Alternatively one could use \cite[Theorem 3.11.4]{BGS} here to see all of this directly in a way that bypasses canonical bases completely.)
+In particular, the $p_{\lambda,\mu}(q)$ are certain finite type $A$ parabolic Kazhdan-Lusztig polynomials; see e.g. \cite{FKK} or \cite[Remark 14]{Bdual} where this elementary combinatorial identification is made explicitly.

 To determine the polynomials $d_{\lambda,\mu}(q)$ and $p_{\lambda,\mu}(q)$ when $I$ is infinite it just remains to pick a finite subinterval $J \subset I$ such that $\lambda,\mu \in \Lambda_J$.
 Then it is immediate from the definition (\ref{decomp}) and exactness of the quotient functor that $d_{\lambda,\mu}(q)$ computed in $\mathcal C$ is the same as in $\mathcal C_J$.
 The same thing holds for $p_{\lambda,\mu}(q)$ in view of (\ref{ext1})--(\ref{ext2}).
-Thus again all of these polynomials for infinite $I$ are identified with some finite type $A$ parabolic Kazhdan-Lusztig polynomials.
-If we specialize to $q=1$ this proves the super Kazhdan-Lusztig conjecture as formulated in \cite[Conjecture 4.32]{B}, and all of its subsequent generalizations to other Borels and parabolics.
+Thus again all $p_{\lambda,\mu}(q)$ are identified with some finite type $A$ parabolic Kazhdan-Lusztig polynomials.
+If we specialize to $q=1$ this proves the super Kazhdan-Lusztig conjecture as formulated in \cite[Conjecture 4.32]{B} (see also \cite{BcatO}), and all of its subsequent generalizations to other Borels and parabolics.
 Note that this also establishes \cite[Conjecture 3.13]{CLW} and \cite[Conjecture 2.28(i--ii)]{B}, showing the coefficients of this canonical basis are positive, since they are identified with the manifestly positive $d_{\lambda,\mu}(q)$, and similarly the coefficients of the dual canonical basis are the manifestly alternating $p_{\lambda,\mu}(-q)$.